 Erratic posting is a huge waste of time and can in fact have a negative effect.
 If the posts are spotty, visually inconsistent, or low quality, it can end up making your brand look cheap, disorganized, and unprofessional.

 Vacation rental guests crave quality, organization, and professionalism.
 Create a social media marketing plan that reflects these values and pick a few specific strategies to try out for a determined period of time.
 Then periodically reevaluate and update your plan as needed.
 Experiment and pay attention to what works for your home.

 3. Analyze Your Results

 Pay attention to what posts performed well, which ones didn’t, and use this information to adjust your strategy as needed.
 Don’t be afraid to “fail” at a specific strategy or plan, and then move on to another one if you see that it’s not working.

 Unlike the expensive print marketing of the past, social media is easy to tweak and experiment with.
 And there’s a popular social media phrase “ABT” which means “always be testing.”
 Remember that as you move forward.

 Set Up Your Accounts

-On your website, include links to your social accounts.
+On your website, include links to your social media accounts.
 That way, website visitors have the chance to click on your social links and start following you on their platform of choice.

-Make sure to have notifications sent to your email or somewhere you will check.
-You don’t want to have guests or potential guests messaging you on social media and you don’t see it for days or weeks.
+This basic setup might be all you want or need from social media for the moment— and that’s totally fine.
+But having a consistent brand across these social platforms instantly makes you look more established and professional.
+Also, make sure to have notifications sent to your email or somewhere you will check regularly.
+You don’t want to have guests or potential guests messaging you on social media and you don’t see it or respond for days or weeks.
+Yikes!

 Make a Plan